cgel/cgel.github.io/about.md

 while I also work on the research that motivates me.

-I am now looking to join a research group where I can learn faster and where my contributions can be more meaningful, where I can find people with a common interest in solving AI.
+I am now looking to join a research group where I can learn faster and where my contributions can be more meaningful.
+A place where I can find people with a common interest in solving AI.

 You can contact me at _{{ site.author.email}}_